MitchGoudkuil/web-app-from-scratch-18-19/README.md

 #### Features list

 - [ ] Search and filter options to find certain pokemon.
-- [ ] Possibility to add pokemon to your team and look at the data combined together.
+- [X] Possibility to add pokemon to your team and look at the data combined together.
 - [X] Possibility to change all the pokem on their sprites to the shiny type of pokemon.
 - [X] Add routing for every pokemon to go to their specific detail page.
 - [X] Send all the specific pokemon data to the detail page and be able to use it there.
 - [X] fetch the data of every specific pokemon.
 - [X] Load more pokemon on click load more button.
+- [ ] Store al the data in local storage

 #### Self learning
-Learn way more about promises, because they are freaking handy and understandable :+1: :fire:
+Learn way more about promises, because they are really handy and understandable :+1: :fire: